4 Challenges for Connected Cars in Practice

-DE-CIX Predictions: 4 trends for 2022
+DE-CIX Predictions: 4 Trends for 2022

 Unfortunately, the pandemic still won’t loosen its grip on the world, and this winter again many activities will need to take place online – from Christmas shopping to events and celebrations.
 Reliable and fail-safe Internet connections with the lowest possible latency are thus becoming increasingly important – for our private lives, certainly, but above all for the economy as a whole.
 Here, a significant role is played by Internet Exchanges (IXs).
 They guarantee a smooth, secure, and fast exchange of data packets between networks of any size, ranging from city carriers to streaming providers and cloud service providers.
 Dr. Thomas King, CTO at DE-CIX, has identified 4 trends that will shape the connected world, the evolution of Internet trends, and the interconnection business in 2022: